 Brown Teacher Research Fellowship Information

-2024 Anne and Ryland Brown Teacher Research Fellowship
+2025 Anne and Ryland Brown Teacher Research Fellowship Information

 Open to Virginia 4th–12th Grade History and Social Science Educators

-In the summer of 2024, the Library of Virginia will host a teacher institute in four of the eight superintendent’s regions, and will select four Brown Fellows (one from each region) to present their research during a session at their region’s teacher institute.
-For the 15th Annual Brown Teacher Institute (summer 2024), the Library seeks fellows from regions one, four, six and eight..
+This summer, the Library of Virginia will host a teacher institute in four of the eight superintendent’s regions, and will select four Brown Fellows (one from each region) to present their research during a session at their region’s teacher institute.
+For the 16th Annual Brown Teacher Institute (summer 2025), the Library seeks fellows from regions two, three, five and seven.

 Brown Fellows will be asked to create a set of documents to be added to the online primary resource collection Document Bank of Virginia (DBVa), the Library of Virginia’s initiative to get primary sources into classrooms.
 Using original materials, teachers and librarians can make history relevant to students while helping them learn and understand state standards.
 DBVa will teach students to be critical thinkers as they analyze original documents and draw their own conclusions about Virginia’s past.